 With changes in attitudes towards child welfare later in the later nineteenth century, numbers at the School dwindled, as more disadvantaged children were boarded out to families instead of being housed together.
-The NSW State Children Relief Act of 1882 formalized this policy shift, and in 1886 the Protestant Orphan School ceased to operate.
+The NSW State Children Relief Act of 1882 formalised this policy shift, and in 1886 the Protestant Orphan School ceased to operate.

 The Afterlife of the Orphan School

-Continuing its association with marginalized members of society, the Orphan School building was repurposed in the late 1880s as a healthcare facility for psychiatric patients.
+Continuing its association with marginalised members of society, the Orphan School building was repurposed in the late 1880s as a healthcare facility for psychiatric patients.
 At first a branch of Parramatta hospital, in 1890 it became an independent entity, the Rydalmere Psychiatric Hospital.
 For nearly 100 years, patients suffering from mental illnesses ranging from ‘lunacy’ to senile dementia were treated there.

-Then in 1982, for the second time in its history, a change in community attitudes and an accompanying shift in public policy led to the closure of the building, when a NSW government commission recommended that large psychiatric hospitals be replaced by smaller ‘homes’ and community care for the mentally ill.
+Then in 1982, for the second time in its history, a change in community attitudes and an accompanying shift in public policy led to the closure of the building, when a NSW Government commission recommended that large psychiatric hospitals be replaced by smaller ‘homes’ and community care for the mentally ill.